clojure-liberator/liberator/tutorial/getting-started.md

 ;;...
 {% endhighlight %}

+## Variations of resource definitions

+Until now we used the function ````resource```` to create a ring handler for the resources.
+It is natural that liberator also provides a macro to bind the resource function to a var:

+{% highlight clojure %}
+(defresource example
+  :handle-ok "This is the example")
+{% endhighlight %}

+Liberator also supports so-called parametrized resources.
+These are handler factories that close over some bindings and match perfectly with compojure's routing parameters:

+{% highlight clojure %}
+(defresource parameter [txt]
+  :available-media-types ["text/plain"]
+  :handle-ok (fn [_] (format "The text is %s" txt)))

+(defroutes app
+  (ANY "/bar/:txt" [txt] (parameter txt)))
+{% endhighlight %}

 ## PUT to get more out of your resource

 Processing GET was easy, wasn't it?
 Now let's try a different HTTP